Coin rolling scams: Foreign coin scams

 The obsolete 500 Italian Lira coin, which is similar to the 2 Euro coin.

 Another possibility is to pad foreign coins into the rolls.
 Generally cancelled European coins (see Euro) are used.
 Such coins can often be purchased in bulk at flea markets.
 Some con artists bank on the fact that the typical customer will recirculate these coins, or keep them for themselves thinking they are valuable.

 In the United States, it is not uncommon to find Canadian coins in circulation (and vice versa), although the extent to which this is done deliberately is unknown.
 It will be more unlikely to find 2 cent euro coin, other foreign pennies.
-Pennies from pre-2010 and nickels minted between 1982 and 2000 are very common because their composition is similar to American coins, so coin counting machines can't tell the difference.
+Pennies from 1920 to 2012 and nickels minted between 1982 and 2001, as well as 2006, are very common because their composition is similar to American coins, so coin counting machines can't tell the difference.

 Various currencies, including the 500 Italian Lira coin, the 5 South African Rand coin, and the 10 Thai baht coin, are similar to the 2 Euro coin and are sometimes passed off as such, especially to tourists.
 Even when the Lira was legitimate currency, 500 Lira was only worth €0.26.